cacophony-wj/LeS/README.md

 _lJoss_ is Lexy's new standard but requires darker lod mods and custom DynDOLOD settings that I do not use.
 This ENB is not compatible.

 The other ENB's seemed either so inferior or were completely incompatible that I didn't mention them.
 I also left out any ENB preset that hasn't updated in over six months, since SSS support and the wet shader effect was added to the binaries.

+If you don't want to install this list because you don't want to fiddle with multiple ENB's, consider _ENB and ReShade Manager_.
+It makes swapping a one- or two-click affair.

 ## Requirements